 Focus on what will really deliver results

 Whether you’re an elite athlete or a business leader, you are guaranteed to be faced with the challenges that this uncertain, complex and ambiguous world throws at us.
-Recognising the challenges, they bring, and putting in place practical steps to deal with them is the key to success both on the pitch and in the office.
+Recognising the challenges putting in place practical steps to deal with them is the key to success both on the pitch and in the office.

 Do you have any tips for dealing with these challenges?
 We’d love to hear them in the comments section below.